-For most pet owners, a dog or cat quickly gains status as part of the family so becoming accidentally separated is the equivalent of losing a family member.
-Microchipping services at Pavilion Crossing Animal Hospital in Riverview, FL help to ensure Riverview, Brandon, Bloomingdale, Ybor City, Tampa Bay, and Wesley Chapel area pet owners get their pets back, in the event they ever get lost.
+For most pet owners, a dog or cat quickly gains status as part of the family, so becoming accidentally separated is the equivalent of losing a family member.
+Microchipping services at Pavilion Crossing Animal Hospital in Riverview, FL, help ensure that Riverview, Brandon, Bloomingdale, Ybor City, Tampa Bay, and Wesley Chapel area pet owners get their pets back in the event they ever get lost.

 Pet chip choices